For more information on our recent data notice, please click here

 External beam therapy is the most common type of radiation treatment and what most people imagine when they think of radiation therapy.
 As the name suggests, the radiation is generated externally and delivered to the tumor in highly focused beams (photons).

-UC San Diego Health uses nine linear accelerators made by Varian Medical Systems to provide our external beam treatments.
-Our Varian systems are at the forefront of cancer care, fully integrated with other sophisticated technologies that allow our health care teams to safely implement high-precision treatments, not widely available elsewhere.
-In 2017, for example, we became one of only two health care systems in the world to offer Varian's Halcyon system.
+UC San Diego Health uses Varian Medical Systems linear accelerators for our external beam treatments.
+Our Varian systems are at the forefront of cancer care, fully integrated with other sophisticated technologies that allow our care teams to safely implement high-precision treatments, not widely available elsewhere.
+In 2017, for example, we were one of only two healthcare systems in the world to offer Varian's Halcyon system.
 Its newest linear accelerator simplifies and enhances the delivery of therapeutic radiation improving patient comfort during treatment.

 Many approaches for delivering external beam radiation exist, and we use multiple add-on technologies to improve the targeting of cancerous cells.
 These add-on technologies include: